Brucexiong414/swe_project/README.md

 5. Product Feature

-(1) Students can send their questions to professors and TAs.
+(1) Students can register for the office hour time.
-(2) TAs can respond to the questions students asked.
+(2) students can retrieve the queue information about the office hour.
-(3) Professors and TAs have the option to broad cast one question and answer if they think the majority of the class would have the same questions.
+(3) Students can grade their TAs.
+(4) TA can update the queue and notify other students when they finish answering the question or canceling the office hour.
-(4) Questions shown to professor is sorted in the order by the time asked.
+(6) Registration information of students shown to professor and TA is sorted in the order by the time asked.
-(5) The student has one chance per month to mark their question as urgent.
-As such, there are two question queues ordered by the time asked.
+(7) The student has one chance twice a month to mark their registration as urgent.
+As such, there are two registration queue.
 The urgent one, which is pinned on top, and the other one is non-urgent question queue.

+# Development Approach